-Re-adopted by Pucklechurch parish council 15 May 2024
+Re-adopted by Pucklechurch parish council 21st May 2025 item 2025/05/21 No 7a

 Joint statement

 The role of councillor across all tiers of local government is a vital part of our country's system of democracy.
 It is important that as councillors we can be held accountable and all adopt the behaviors and responsibilities associated with the role.
 Our conduct as an individual councillor affects the reputation of all councillors.
 We want the role of councillor to be one that people aspire to.
 We also want individuals from a range of backgrounds and circumstances to be putting themselves forward to become councillors.